adamjberg/devtails.xyz/_posts/2021-11-28-how-to-set-up-server-side-rendering-ssr-with-react-expressjs-and-esbuild.md

 ---
 layout: post
-title:  "How to Set Up Server Side Rendering (SSR) With React and esbuild"
+title:  "How to Set Up Server Side Rendering (SSR) With React, express.js, and esbuild"
 permalink: /how-to-set-up-server-side-rendering-ssr-with-react-and-esbuild
 image: img/A7R08458.JPG
-description: Tutorial for setting up SSR for a React app with esbuild
+description: Tutorial for setting up SSR for a React app with express.js and esbuild
 tags: dev react esbuild
 ---